 - Serve with fish or chicken with a simple green salad for a complete fast meal.

 - Mexican couscous bowls.
 Top with shredded cheese, sour cream, salsa and romaine lettuce.
 (My favorite)

 - Make vegetarian tacos using hard shell or soft corn tortillas.
 Serve with your favorite taco toppings.

 - Make nachos!

 - Make sure to completely cool before transferring to the freezer.
 This will prevent the grains from becoming a hard block in the freezer.

-- Lay out couscous on a large sheet pan while it cools, transfer to a large zip-lock bag, smooth in one single layer and remove excess air.
+- Lay out couscous on a large sheet pan to cool, then transfer to a large freezer safe zip-lock bag.
+Smooth in one single layer and remove excess air.
 Lay flat in freezer.

-- Couscous will last several months in the freezer as long as it’s in an airtight bag.
+- Couscous will last 4-6 months in the freezer as long as it’s in an airtight bag.